yousef19-meet/y2s18-forms/README.md

 Now we need to add to the POST method of the `/add` route we have created in `app.py`.
 If the request is a POST request, add the information from the student to the database.
+You only need to change the `print` statement, since you can still return the same template as before.

 *Hint*: The `name` of the form element corresponds to the value of that element in `request.form`.

+*Hint*: You might want to take a look at the `add_student()` method in `databases.py`.

 ## Independent Lab: Deleting an entry